How to read your A/B test results

-Sales or holidays (such as Black Friday) can have an impact on your test, with more out-of-stock items for example.
-If you’re seeing unexpected results, you can check whether you’ve been conducting the A/B test during a special period.
+Sales or holidays (such as Black Friday) can affect your test, with more out-of-stock items, for example.
+If you see unexpected results, check whether you’ve been conducting the A/B test during a special period.

-If you have launched an A/B test to evaluate AI Re-Ranking’s impact, there are a few additional considerations:
+If you have launched an A/B test to evaluate Dynamic Re-Ranking’s effect, there are a few additional considerations:

-Make sure to launch the A/B test through the AI Re-ranking interface.
-If it’s not the case, AI Re-ranking must been opted-in for the index being tested.
+- Make sure to launch the A/B test through the Dynamic Re-Ranking interface.
+If it’s not the case, Dynamic Re-Ranking must be opted-in for the index being tested.

-If using a replica, ensure Re-ranking is having an impact: you should have queries re-ranked for this index.
-If not, change its events source index to the primary index, for AI Re-ranking to apply.
+- If using a replica, ensure re-ranking does have an impact: you should have queries re-ranked for this index.
+If not, change its events source index to the primary index for Dynamic Re-Ranking.

-Check whether Personalization is also enabled for the index you’re testing.
-The current analysis isn’t optimal when Personalization is enabled: it counts traffic towards AI Re-Ranking when it probably doesn’t kick for a given percentage of the traffic.
-Indeed, as soon as a Personalization user profile is detected, AI Re-Ranking is no longer have any impact.
+- Check whether Personalization is also enabled for the index you’re testing.
+The analysis isn’t optimal when Personalization is enabled: it counts traffic towards Dynamic Re-Ranking when it probably doesn’t matter for a given percentage of the traffic.
+Indeed, as soon as a Personalization user profile is detected, Dynamic Re-Ranking no longer has any effect.

-The current AI Re-Ranking model isn’t optimized for certain use-cases like marketplaces with short-lived items for instance.
-If this is your use-case, it’s possible that you see A/B test results that aren’t that satisfactory.
+- Dynamic Re-Ranking isn’t optimized for particular use cases like marketplaces with short-lived items, for instance.
+If this is your use case, you may see A/B test results that aren’t satisfactory.

 Are you using distinct?
-If so, items are regrouped so AI Re-Ranking has a lesser impact.
+If so, items are regrouped so Dynamic Re-Ranking has a lesser impact.

 The data is no longer significant

-Click-through rate going up and Conversion rate going down probably means that top search results don’t convert.
-Potential causes can be that the product is out-of-stock, uses the wrong picture or a misleading description, has unavailable sizes, etc. In such cases, you can use filtering to eliminate unavailable products, fix the relevance implementation to prioritize certain items, or clean up your data.
+This probably means that top search results don’t convert.
+Potential causes include out-of-stock products, items with the wrong picture, misleading descriptions, or unavailable sizes.
+In such cases, you can use filtering to eliminate unavailable products, fix the relevance implementation to prioritize certain items or clean up your data.

-You should also look at your own business intelligence metrics to confirm/deny the results you’re seeing, if possible.
-If you’re looking at revenue for instance, what’s the impact of the A/B test in the end?
+If possible, you should also look at your own business intelligence metrics to confirm/deny the results you’re seeing.
+If you’re looking at revenue, for instance, what’s the impact of the A/B test?

-You can reach the point where you have been through all the possible checks to see if there’s something off with your A/B test and Insights API implementation, and nothing seems to explain the results.
-It’s possible that the settings you are testing aren’t a good strategy for your search in the end.
-You should keep iterating to find a winning strategy for your own use case.
-You can also reach out to your Customer Success Manager, or send an email at email@example.com, for further help.
+You might reach the point where you have been through all the possible checks to see if there’s something wrong with your A/B test and Insights API implementation, and nothing seems to explain the results.
+Perhaps the settings you’re testing aren’t a good strategy for your search: keep iterating to find a successful strategy.